 Lyocell: General term for a fiber made from the cellulose of plants.
 It is an industrial fiber made from natural raw materials, also known as Tencel.
 It has a silky surface, warms and cools and is absorbent and tear-resistant.
 It is usually made from sustainable forestry and is biodegradable, which is why it is more environmentally friendly than viscose.

 Madras: A light cotton fabric that is characterized by its multicolored and large check pattern.
 It is primarily used for summer clothes like shorts.

 microfiber: A very fine synthetic fiber that is very light and heat and moisture regulating.

 Mineral oil: Are oils produced by the distillation of petroleum.
 They are a mixture of saturated hydrocarbons (MOSH) and aromatic hydrocarbons (MOAH).
 MOAH is heavily criticized because it is suspected of being carcinogenic and mutagenic.

-Modal: A chemical synthetic fiber made from natural cellulose.
+Capital: A chemical synthetic fiber made from natural cellulose.
 Since it is made from wood, it is environmentally friendly and vegan.
 Since little water and energy are used in its manufacture, it is considered to be very sustainable.
 It is gentle and supple on the skin, and breathable and robust.
 It has a long lifespan and can also be worn well by people with sensitive skin.

 Moire: Is a fabric made of silk, viscose or synthetic fibers.
 It is characterized by its grain, which is reminiscent of a tree trunk or water waves.
 For example, it is used as a shoulder strap for medals.